Sr. Director New Business Development - Americas

 - Position Heifer in the key regional markets and Washington DC – as a key player in development.

 - Identify trends in the funding environment and proactively adapt strategies for positioning Heifer competitively.

 - Build on Heifer’s existing networks and open new large and influential partnerships with bilateral and multilateral donors (e.g. USAID, USDA, EU, DFID, IADB, IFAD, World Bank.), research and technical partners, and partner INGOs.

 - Build and expand relationships with environmental donors and investors.

 - Actively liaise with internal and external partners.

 - Coordinating development of external materials, resources and messages tailored to specific constituencies and target to existing and potential donors.

 Bachelor’s degree in business development, international development or a related field, and 10 plus years of related experience.
 A minimum of eight (8) plus years in a supervisory capacity.
-Must have work experience as a business development professional with existing strong business development networks among bilateral and multilateral donors (e.g. USAID, USDA, EU, DFID, IADB, IFAD, World Bank), technical and research partners and other INGOs.
-Successful experience in bringing together both private and public funding for large scale programs.
-A proven track record of leading proposal development processes and successfully securing large scale funding and awards to support impactful growth in programs.
+Must have work experience as a business development professional with existing strong business development networks among bilateral and multilateral donors (e.g. USAID, USDA, EU, IADB, DFID, IFAD, ), technical and research partners and other INGOs.
+Successful experience in bringing together both private and public funding for large scale programs and a proven track record of leading proposal development processes and successfully securing large scale funding and awards to support impactful growth in programs.
 English and Spanish required (read, write, speak).